Guidelines for artifact contributions

 Velociraptor’s philosophy is to be as flexible as possible and be useful in many different use cases.
 This means that users usually maintain a set of custom artifacts that suite their own particular workflows specific to their requirements.

 This is fine!
 You are welcome to maintain your own set of artifacts.
-However, to contribute back into the project we require the artifacts to be useful to a wider community.
-Artifacts that handle a very specific and unique task are probably not that useful broadly and won’t be accepted for contribution.
+However, to contribute back into the project we require the artifacts to be useful to the broader Velociraptor community.
+Artifacts that handle a very specific or unique task are probably not that useful broadly and are unlikely to be accepted as Exchange contributions.
+On the other hand, if your artifact demonstrates a solution to an interesting/novel use case that others can learn from then it may be accepted on that basis.

 Over time we found some general patterns for many artifacts and so we have created a set of high level artifacts to handle the common cases.